dalenewman/Cfg-NET/Articles/Autofac.md

 var dba = new DatabaseAdmin("DatabaseAdmin.xml", new FileReader());
 ```

-There we go.
+Exposing `IReader` like this allows injection from
+the composition root.

 Unfortunately, the constructor is more complicated, but it
-necessary to maintain loose coupling.
-In turn, loose coupling
+necessary to maintain a loose coupling between `Database`
+and it's `IReader` implementation.

-makes our code more flexible (aka composable).
+Just in case it's not clear; loose coupling makes our code more
+flexible (aka composable), which is desirable for software
+since requirements are likely to change.

-In this example, the `FileReader` above has no dependencies
+In this example, `FileReader` has no dependencies
 of it's own.
 The next example demonstrates using a reader
 with dependencies.